-The RCM2200 module uses the Dynamic C development environment for rapid creation and debugging of runtime applications.
+The RCM2100 modules use the Dynamic C development environment for rapid creation and debugging of runtime applications.
 Dynamic C provides a complete development environment with integrated editor, compiler and source-level debugger.
 It interfaces directly with the target system, eliminating the need for complex and unreliable in-circuit emulators.

 Dynamic C must be installed on a Windows workstation with at least one free serial (COM) port for communication with the target system.
-See Chapter 3., "Software Installation & Overview." for complete information on installing Dynamic C.
+See Chapter 3., "Software Installation & Overview," for complete information on installing Dynamic C.

-NOTE: The RCM2200 module requires Dynamic C v7.04 or later for development.
+NOTE: The RCM2100 modules require Dynamic C v7.04 or later for development.
 A compatible version is included on the Development Kit CD-ROM.